-One suggestion is to keep your bill money, your food money and your spending money all separately.
-This will ensure that you won't get tempted to spend your bill money on extra food, or your food money on CDs.
+One suggestion is to keep your bill money, your food money and your spending money separately.

+This will ensure you won't get tempted to spend your bill or food money on non-essential items.
 A budget sheet is a good way to help you organise your own money.
 A budget should always be reviewed every month or so to make sure you're on track.